muratk5n/thirdwave/en/README.md

 ---

-No *Entente Cordiale* saz the article..
+No *entente cordiale* saz the article..

 Politico: "Don’t expect Macron’s win to reset UK-France ties..
 Yet British officials — who have previously blamed the French electoral